 This Easy Vegan Wild Rice Stuffing is a great healthy alternative to traditional Thanksgiving stuffing without compromising flavor or having your guests feel like there's something missing.

 Wild rice is one of the healthiest rices out there.
 While it's described as hard to cook by some, this rice is truly worth the wait.
 Honestly, I don't eat wild rice that often, but when I do, it's always been good especially since I like to make mine well-seasoned.
 Much like Basmati rice, wild rice takes a bit longer to make, and for the perfect rice, requires a crucial step or two.

 It's actually not rice, it's a seed.

-It's a whole grain that works especially for those with a Gluten sensitivity.
+It's a whole grain that works especially for those with a gluten sensitivity.

 It's one of the highest in protein and fiber.